-Individuals and businesses will be able to apply for loans until May 20, 2019.
+Individuals and businesses were able to apply for property damage loans until May 20, 2019.
+The deadline to apply for economic injury is December 23, 2019.
 Applicants may still apply online, receive additional disaster assistance information and download applications at https://disasterloan.sba.gov/ela.
-Applicants may also call SBA's Customer Service Center at (800) 659-2955, as well as by e-mail at disastercustomerservice@sba.gov for more information on SBA disaster assistance.
+Applicants may also call SBA's Customer Service Center at (800) 659-2955, as well as by e-mail at disastercustomerservice@sba.gov mailto:disastercustomerservice@sba.gov for more information on SBA disaster assistance.
 Individuals who are deaf or hard of hearing may call (800) 877-8339.